grey-fish/grey-fish.github.io/Natas/Level1.md

 Level 1 is fairly simple.

 ## Quest
-We are greeted a similar page but with right click disabled.
+We are greeted with a similar page but with right click disabled.

 ![Level1 Image](./images/Level1.png)